 - Bring the mixture back to a boil still over low-medium heat, and cook for 4-5 minutes or until the temperature on a candy thermometer reaches 115C / 240F.

-- Stir through the salt then let it cool for 10 minutes before pouring into the tart shell.
+- Stir through the salt and vanilla then let it cool for 10 minutes before pouring into the tart shell.

 FOR THE WHIPPED CHOCOLATE GANACHE